maykbrito/screenboard/README.md

 Small presentation video https://youtu.be/xF7OLhD03vo

+🏠 This version was tested only with windows 10.
-⚠️ Only tested in MacOS.
+⚠️ Not tested in MacOS.

 ### 🏠 [Homepage](https://github.com/maykbrito/screenboard#readme)